CopperSpice API 2.0.0

 bool QProcess::waitForStarted ( int msecs = 30000)

-Blocks until the process has started and the started() signal has been emitted, or until msecs milliseconds have passed.
-If msecs is -1 this method will not time out.
+Blocks until the command has started and the started() signal has been emitted, or until msecs milliseconds have passed.
+If the value of msecs is -1 this method will not time out.

-Returns true if the process was started successfully, otherwise returns false (if the operation timed out or if an error occurred).
+Returns true if the command was started successfully, otherwise returns false.

 Warning

-Calling this method from the main (GUI) thread might cause your user interface to freeze.
+Calling this method from the main thread might cause the user interface to freeze.

 See also